Misc. Soft Drink & Mixer Ads

 Royal Crown Cola

 Full color 10" x 13" ad shows a lady wearing a parka leaning over a reclining gentleman as she kisses his nose and places a cold bottle of Royal Crown Cola against his face.
-This is the cola that is "Worth Waiting For".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+This is the cola that is "Worth Waiting For" is what the ad headline says.
+It then continues with The new-day cola with the Refreshing Difference.
+Tastes fresher sprightlier-livelier.
+Made Fresher from protected concentrate - not perishable syrup.
+Try RC today.
+It's the Fresher Refresher.

 February 10, 1961